-Humans have been using sheep’s wool to keep warm since, roughly, the 10th millennium.
+Humans have been using sheep’s wool to keep warm for thousands of years.
 It’s perfect for keeping cozy, as the pockets of air in the fibers trap heat, making it an effective insulator in the colder months.
 But there is a darker side to the material.

 Nowadays, most wool doesn’t come from free-roaming sheep, who spend their days out on vast green fields.
 Many of the millions of sheep raised for wool around the world live on industrialized factory farms.
 These facilities subject the animals to cramped and dirty conditions, but they’re also terrible for the environment.
-And this is why PETA is trying to change the wool industry forever.
+And this is why PETA (People for the Ethical Treatment of Animals) is trying to change the wool industry forever.

-The challenge is no mean feat.
+The challenge was no mean feat.
 But it’s never been more important.
-Here are some of the biggest environmental issues associated with today’s wool industry.

 Is wool bad for the planet?